Utsob-Bin-Bari/NoteIt/Thinking.md

 ## Conflict Resolution & Data Synchronization
 * **diff-match-patch (v1.0.5)**: Google's algorithm for text comparison and merging.
 Resolving conflicts when multiple users edit the same note by intelligently merging text changes.
 Implementation: When syncing notes, compares original text with local changes and server changes to create a merged version that preserves both users' additions while handling conflicts gracefully.

+# Commmit 4: Select Architecture and set Cursor Rules
+* Layered (Clean) Architecture will be followed.
+It will help us to write cleaner code, keep the seperation of concern and maintainability of my codebase.
+* Cursor Rules are implemented to generate better output from my Prompt and maintain my preference and coding styles.
+* Add project structure to the README.md file